If you have a mini split that gives an E1 error code, there are a few things to check before calling an HVAC company.

 There can be a difference in errors depending on a manufacturer and model, so always verify your mini split error code with the manual for the unit.

-Steps To Fix a Mini Split E1 Error Code
+How To Clear a Mini Split E1 Error Code

-- Turn the power off at the breaker for 4-5 minutes, resetting the unit.
+- Turn the power off at the breaker for 4-5 minutes, resetting the system.

-- Turn the power on and see if the error goes away.
+- Turn the power and mini split back on, and see if the error goes away.

 Resetting the whole system is the first step and often solves the problem.

 If the error comes back, below are things that can be checked.

 4 Common Causes of E1 Error Code on a Mini Split

 - Communication Problem Between the Indoor and Outdoor Units